quasiquoting/knot/knot.md

 ###### other usage descriptions
     The 'knot watch' usage will take a list of files.
 When a change is detected on any of the files, knot will automatically recompile them.

+The watch function was giving me trouble with vim.
+Vim deletes a file and recreates it from the swapped version.
+I don't recall the details of that, but basically the watch function doesn't work because the Erlang interpreter exits when attempt file operations on the file while it's deleted.

+I added an `existing_files` function call to the `watch` implementation above.
+I think that it would be easiest if we first filtered all of the non-existant files because there are multiple that will be performed later -- the check on modified time and then the read when processing files.

+###### functions
+    existing_files(Files) ->
+        lists:filter(fun filelib:is_file/1, Files).

+###### tests
+    existing_files_test() ->
+        Input = ["../knot.md", "i_will_never_exist.txt"],
+        Expected = ["../knot.md"],
+        Expected = existing_files(Input).